rezamarzban/MiniLux/README.md

 7- Pickup the "linux", "initramfs.gz", "hard.img" and "qemu.sh" files from project directory.
 Everytime that you want to boot to real root filesystem follow the number 2,3 and 4 here instructions.

+8- Run "bash /OpenGL.sh" in MiniLux real root filesystem mode to installing OpenGL and GLX completely.
+It take less than a hour time.
+The GUI can be accessed by XSDL.